ikoanti/Specific-Bots-Only/README.md

-A robots.txt file enabling only bots like Googlebot, Bingbot, YandexBot and other important bots at your site.
+A robots.txt file enables only essential bots on your site, such as Googlebot, Bingbot, YandexBot, and others.
-For more details please reffer to: [https://irakli.life/how-to-allow-specific-bots-only-with-robots-txt-file/](url)
+For more details, please refer to: [https://irakli.life/how-to-allow-specific-bots-only-with-robots-txt-file/](url)